Ransomware: Do Mac-based businesses need to worry?

 Ransomware isn’t a widespread problem on the Mac, but it’s likely to spill over from the Windows world more in the future.
 Read on to learn how you can ensure that you’re protected.

-Malware makes headlines regularly these days, and although Macs are targeted far less than Windows PCs, Mac users still need to remain vigilant.
+Malware makes headlines regularly these days, and although targeting happens far less with macs than Windows, Mac users still need to remain vigilant.
 A particularly serious type of malware is called “ransomware” because once it infects your computer, it encrypts all your files and holds them for ransom.

 Luckily, despite the virulence of ransomware in the Windows world, where there have been major infections of CryptoWall and WannaCry, only a few pieces of ransomware have been directed at Mac users:

 - 620The first, called FileCoder, was discovered in 2014.
 When security researchers looked into its code, they discovered that it was incomplete, and posed no threat at the time.

 - The first fully functional ransomware for the Mac appeared in 2016, a bit of nastiness called KeRanger.
 It hid inside an infected version of the open source Transmission BitTorrent client and was properly signed so it could circumvent Apple’s Gatekeeper protections.
 As many as 6500 people may have been infected by KeRanger before Apple revoked the relevant certificate and updated macOS’s XProtect anti-malware technology to block it.

 - In 2017, researchers discovered another piece of ransomware, called Patcher, which purported to help users download pirated copies of Adobe Premiere and Microsoft Office 2016.
 According to its Bitcoin wallet, no one had paid the ransom, which was good, since it had no way of decrypting the files it had encrypted.